aroberge/avantpy/roadmap.md

   - [ ] Perhaps add a function, say tortue() in French, and turtle() in English, that loads up the turtle module, and activate some translations, providing some additional help...
 Perhaps display the help whenever tortue() is typed in.
+    - [ ] Idea: use a keyword like `magicturtle` that would enable all turtle functions.
+  - [ ] Simple localizable turtle module https://docs.python.org/dev/library/cmd.html#cmd-example
+  - [ ] If so, add basic translations of basic colors.
+  - [ ] If so, perhaps add a page in the documentation like https://ecsdtech.com/8-pages/121-python-turtle-colors but adding rgb and hex code for colors

 Some useful links to use as a start for improving error analysis: